jchristgit/fling/README.md

 Then, see `python3 -m fling --help` for usage.
 Do not bind fling on a public IP address.

+Once the server is running, add a webhook on your repositories to test, pointing to the address of the fling server, path `/hook/gitea`.

 ## Execution

 When `fling` receives a build via its webhook route `/hook/gitea`, it performs